Manasasadhu/distributed_systems_273_lab1/README.md

 Distributed Systems Lab 1 - Week 1

-This repository demonstates a basic distributed system with two independent services with one talking to the other.
+This repository demonstrates a basic distributed system with two independent services with one talking to the other.
 Below is the detailed information to run and test locally.

 ## How to run locally: